EllyPirelly/learnings-wes-bos-JSbeginner/module-04-the-dom/README.md

   [MDN Web Docs - Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)<br>
   [MDN Web Docs - Node](https://developer.mozilla.org/en-US/docs/Web/API/Node)
 - be aware that some properties doesn't only exist on elements but also on nodes - so if you don't find it in elements, check the nodes page

+**That's the difference between elements and nodes - nodes can be anything, an element is something that's wrapped in a tag, so it's a specific kind of node**

 ## Working with Classes